 One block west of the St. James stands an old grist mill, built in 1864 and operated by Maxwell.
-Now a museum, Philmont campers are always welcome.
-Plan to visit this fascinating museum before or after your Philmont trek.
+Now a fascinating museum, Philmont campers are always welcome to visit before or after your Philmont trek.

 Just beyond Cimarron you will pass the Philmont boundary marker.
-The land west of the highway is the Buffalo Pasture of about 4,500 acres and where Philmont's 100 head buffalo herd lives.
+The land west of the highway is the Buffalo Pasture of about 4,500 acres and where Philmont's bison herd lives.